 - Yellow is the color of mourning in Mexico and gives the feeling of strength in Saudi Arabia.

 - Red has multiple meanings, from good luck in China, danger in Europe to mourning on the Ivory Coast and death in Turkey.

 - White means mourning in Japan.

 Colors can be a great friend within, but they can also be a very powerful and strange enemy.
 Strange…?
 Look at the pictures below, how many colors you see?

 You will probably believe that there are four.

 The correct answer is only three.
-Do not forget: color is light, light is energy so color is energy.
+Don’t forget that color is light, light is energy, so color is energy.